 It’s hard to know where to start, having just completed my assault on the 24-hour chin-ups world record a few hours before I started writing this report…

-I knew 5 months would be a very short time to prepare for something so epic, but I was drawn to the challenge as a fitting tribute to Garai (as well as a true test of my skills as a fitness coach).
-It was very important to me that I took on this world record on Garai’s birthday (despite the short preparation time I had) and that had led to me pushing myself quite hard in training – trying to get the fastest possible progress in my conditioning.
+I knew 5 months would be a very short time to prepare for something so epic, but I was drawn to the challenge as a fitting tribute to my late brother Garai – and also as a true test of my skills as a fitness coach.
+It was very important to me that I took on this world record attempt on Garai’s birthday despite the short preparation time I had.
+This target date led to me pushing myself quite hard in training; trying to get the fastest possible progress in my fitness conditioning.

-In my final training session before taking on the pull-ups world record I had injured my shoulder, slightly.
-It wasn’t very sore, but something seemed to have happened.
-In the week of rest leading up to the world record attempt that issue had seemed to completely heal and I had gone into the world record attempt on 16th November feeling well prepared and optimistic.
+In my final training session before taking on the pull-ups world record I had injured my right shoulder, slightly.
+It wasn’t actually very sore, but something negative seemed to have happened.
+In the week of rest leading up to the world record attempt that shoulder issue had seemed to completely resolve and I had gone into the world record attempt on 16th November feeling well prepared and optimistic.

 I already wrote a detailed update about my unsuccessful pull-ups world record attempt on my fundraising page so I won’t go into too much more detail about it in this report.
-For a month after my pull-ups world record attempt I wasn’t able to do pull-ups training, even if I’d wanted to.
-I had got back to my biking and my EMS training and general whole-body fitness conditioning sessions, but I avoided pull-ups because I still wasn’t recovered from the injury.
+For a month after my pull-ups world record attempt I wasn’t able to do any pull-ups training (not that I’d wanted to) and instead I had got back to my ElliptiGO cycling and my electric muscle stimulation (EMS) general whole-body fitness conditioning sessions.
+But I avoided pull-ups because I still wasn’t recovered from the injury.

-In the middle of December 2019 I had attempted to add pull-ups back into my routine training and noticed my shoulder still hurt if I tried them.
-But if I turned my hands around into the reversed chin-ups grip (nstead of using the forward-faced pull-ups grip) I realised that position brought my elbows forward and aligned my shoulders better, allowing my chest muscles to play a more stabilising part in the movement.
-And there wasn’t too much discomfort in the chin-ups version of the exercise.
+In the middle of December 2019 I had attempted to add pull-ups back into my training but I noticed that my shoulder still hurt whenever I tried them.
+However, if I turned my hands around into the reversed (chin-ups) grip instead of using the forward-facing pull-ups grip I realised the reversed grip brought my elbows forward and aligned my shoulders much better, allowing my chest muscles to play a more stabilising part in the movement.
+And, importantly, there wasn’t too much discomfort if I used the chin-ups version of the exercise.

-So I had substituted chin-ups for pull-ups as part of my rehab, from the end of December 2019.
-I had also started doing more push-ups in my full body workouts, to help strengthen and rehabilitate the shoulders.
-By January 2020 I could do pull-ups again and wondered if I should try to rebuild myself for a second go at the world record.
-But whenever I tried to do any meaningful numbers of pull-ups my shoulder didn’t feel right.
+So I had substituted chin-ups for pull-ups as part of my rehabilitation from the end of December 2019.
+I had also started doing more push-ups in my full body workouts, to help strengthen and rehabilitate the injured shoulder.
+By January 2020 I realised I could do pull-ups again and I had wondered if I should try to rebuild myself for a second go at the world record.
+But whenever I tried to do ‘meaningful’ numbers of pull-ups my shoulder didn’t feel right.

-So I just kept increasing my chin-ups reps and hoping that would sustain my fitness until my shoulder was strong enough to do more pull-ups.
-But by February 2020 it was clear that I could increase my chin-ups training much faster than my pull-ups training and because the exercises are almost the same I figured I could target the 24-hour chin-ups world record instead of the pull-ups version (knowing that my body could handle the chin-ups exercise quite well.
+So I just kept increasing my chin-ups reps and hoped that would sustain my fitness until my shoulder was strong enough to do more pull-ups.
+But by February 2020 it was clear that I could increase my chin-ups training volume much faster than my pull-ups training volume.
+And, because the exercises are almost the same, I figured I could target the 24-hour chin-ups world record instead of the 24 hour pull-ups world record (knowing that my body could handle the chin-ups exercise quite well).

-Even though I could do double the total numbers of chin-ups in my weekly sessions (compared to my pull-ups numbers) I had noticed my chin-ups pace was nowhere near as quick as when I did pull-ups.
-But chin-ups world records are all lower rep numbers than the corresponding pull-ups world records and that gave me hope that the chin-ups 24-hour world record of 5,094 could be attainable, despite my lack of pace in that exercise.
+Even though the total numbers of chin-ups I was doing in my weekly training sessions were now more than double my pull-ups numbers, I had noticed my chin-ups pace was still nowhere near as quick as my pull-ups pace.
+However, all the chin-ups world records have lower rep numbers than the corresponding pull-ups world records, so that gave me hope that the chin-ups 24-hour world record of 5,094 could be attainable – despite my comparative lack of pace in that exercise.

-I had plateaued at a maximum of around 1,200 chi-ups per session in my training between March & June, because I was developing new injury problems (this time it was golfer’s elbow).
-But I realised that mixing between the two exercises by alternating from chin-ups to pull-ups in each successive training session would protect my body (because the weak point for the chin-up is different to the weak point for the pull-up).
+I had plateaued at a maximum of around 1,200 chin-ups per session in my training between March & June 2020 because I was developing new injury problems (this time it was golfer’s elbow).
+But I realised that mixing between the two exercises, by alternating from chin-ups to pull-ups in each successive training session, would protect my body because the weak point for the chin-up is different to the weak point for the pull-up.

-So, by doing each exercise just once a week, I was getting in two solid training sessions every week and still giving my body a whole week to repair the weak spots caused by each exercise.
-I also started taking an anti-inflammatory medical grade omega 3 oil supplement which had rapidly resolved the joint inflammation injuries I had been prone to and from June onwards I had been perfectly healthy and was able to increase my training volume again.
+So, by doing each exercise just once a week, I was still getting two solid endurance training sessions on the bar every week and I was still giving my body a full week to repair the weak spots caused by each exercise I was doing.
+I had also started taking an anti-inflammatory medical grade omega 3 oil supplement which had rapidly resolved the joint inflammation injuries I had been prone to and from June 2020 onwards I had been perfectly healthy and was able to increase my training volume again.

-This gave me a clean run of about 3 months to build up to peak endurance training on the chin-ups bar, but I still needed a more personal source of motivation for this challenge and decided to target my Mum’s 70th birthday for my chin-ups 24 hour world record attempt.
-I built up to 1,500 reps per session in my heaviest training month (August 2020) with one such chin-ups training session peaking at 1,825 reps.
+This gave me a clean run of about 3 months to build up to peak endurance training on the chin-ups bar, but I still needed a more personal source of motivation for this challenge and I decided to target my Mum’s 70th birthday for my chin-ups 24 hour world record attempt.
+I slowly built up to 1,500 reps per session in my heaviest training month (August 2020) with one of my chin-ups training sessions reaching 1,825 reps.

 In the days leading into the challenge I became unusually tense and introverted.
-I couldn’t stand other people’s company for very long and my sleep was regularly disrupted by feelings of anxiousness – meaning that I was lucky to get 6 hours sleep each night and often waking for no reason at 3am in the morning.
-I felt like a caged tiger.
-On 25th September, my Mum’s 70th birthday and world record attempt day, I woke at 4am – having had about 6.5 hours of sleep.
-I tried to be as normal as possible that morning, taking my son to school before heading to the Bodystreet Milton Keynes Fitness Studio (where the world record attempt was to be staged).
+I couldn’t tolerate other people’s company for very long and my sleep was regularly disrupted by feelings of anxiousness (meaning that I was lucky to get 6 hours of sleep each night and I’d often wake for no reason at 3am in the morning).
+I felt like a caged tiger…

 My support team was split into daytime and night-time groups.
 The daytime group consisted of Katherine (a Bodystreet fitness client), Alistair & Phil (fitness coaches from Bodystreet Milton Keynes), Alan (who rode with me in the double End-to-End world record in 2018) and my buddy Tim (who is a very experienced and very accomplished ultra-endurance athlete).
 The night-time group consisted of Steve & Stu (two extremely experienced and accomplished ultra-endurance athletes) and Jack & Rupam (also Bodystreet fitness clients).